Finding types catalog

 Seven domains

 Every finding belongs to one of seven domains.
 The domain determines its weight in the health score.
-All domains are available for every site — remediation work flows through the normal budget & overage system, not a per-domain inclusion matrix.
+All domains are available for every site — remediation work draws against the client's normal monthly budget, not a per-domain inclusion matrix.

 Security